Summer Seminar Course Catalog

 4. Advanced United States Coin Grading & Problem Coins

 Discover the nuances of high-grade, mint-state, and proof coins.
-Learn how to distinguish original surfaces from coins that have been cleaned or altered, and how to identify minute imperfections and color variances that can affect a coin’s grade.
+Learn how to distinguish original surfaces from mint-state and circulated coins that have been cleaned or altered, and how to identify minute imperfections and color variances that can affect a coin’s grade.
+Find out the methods experts use, as well as their strengths and weaknesses.
 Enrollment is limited to 20 students.

-Prerequisite: Successful completion of “Grading United States Coins, Pt.
+Prerequisite: Successful completion of “Grading United States Coins, Pts.
 1 and 2” or instructor permission.

 5. Detection of Counterfeit World Paper Money